mikekeke/voting-dapp/README.md

 ### testnet-keys

 Funded keys on `testnet` network.
-Can be imported to `Casper Wallet` browser extension.
+Can be imported into `Casper Wallet` browser extension.

 ### voting

 Contains two Rust packages:
-- Smart DAO smart contract and deployer for it implemented using Odra framework
+- DAO smart contract and deployer for it implemented using Odra framework
-- Query service to query network global state
+- Query service to query network global state related to the contract

 For more details see [Contract on-chain and backend section](#contract-on-chain-and-backend)

 ### voting-frontend

 React app with basic UI that allows to create new proposals, vote on them and close them.
-[Contract frontend section](#contract-on-chain-and-backend).
+See [Contract frontend section](#contract-on-chain-and-backend).

 ## Contract on-chain and backend

 Smart contract is implemented using [Odra framework](https://odra.dev/docs/).
-Odra abstracts away all low-level Casper code and generates query layer for on-chain global state related to the contract and also generates `Deployers` that can contract endpoints on real network.
+Odra abstracts away all low-level Casper code.
+It also generates contract `Deployer` that provide reference object after contract is deployed.
+This reference object can be used to call contract entry points and query global state fo the contract in tests and with real network.

 ### Odra framework
-A bigger example of using Odra framework in some core ecosystem project: [Casper DAO contracts](https://github.com/make-software/dao-contracts)
+A bigger example of using Odra framework in some core ecosystem project: [Casper DAO contracts](https://github.com/make-software/dao-contracts).

 #### Odra pros

 - A lot of low-level code is abstracted away.
 In bigger projects you will probably want to abstract out low-level Casper code anyway to not to write a lot of boilerplate.
 So Odra gives you that already.
 - Code looks more like plain Rust: contract is `struct` and contract endpoints are public methods of `impl`.
 All storage interactions also hidden behind `struct` fields that mimics regular types like variables of type `T`, lists, maps and etc..
-- Tests are kept in the same `.rs` file as in regular Rust code, not in the separate package like in `vanilla` casper examples.
-It also possible to test either with Odra mock VM aor with "official" casper mock VM.
+- Tests are kept in the same `.rs` file as in regular Rust code, not in the separate package like in "vanilla" casper examples.
+It is also possible to run tests either with Odra mock VM or with "official" casper mock VM.
 Odra tests gives slightly better error messages (but I'd go with Casper VM tests followed by E2E test on local private network as a final check).
 - `Deployer` is generated for each contract.
 It gives simple abstraction for calling contract entry points - they are called just as regular methods via dot-notation. `livenet` feature allows to deploy and call contract on real network.
 - Has events support build-in with some quality of life improvements (uses [casper-event-standard](https://github.com/make-software/casper-event-standard))

 #### Odra cons

 Names of `NamedKeys` and `Dictionary` keys used to store data on-chain are not transparent.
-With low-level Casper code contract author defines set of constants for `NamedKeys` names and name of the `Dictionaries` he uses.
-All that names can be be found in the source code and checked.
-Odra from the other side stores all contract's is single `Dictionary` (currently it is called `state`) and names generation is hidden from the developer.
+In case of low-level Casper code contract, developer defines set of string constants for `NamedKeys` names and name of the `Dictionaries` to use fro contract state.
+All that names can be found in the source code and checked on-chain.
+Odra from the other side stores whole contract state in a single `Dictionary` (currently it is called `state`) and names generation is hidden from the developer.

 At the moment, if contract `struct` has `Variable`, the value is stored inside this `state` dictionary, and name for the key is generated by concatenating contract name with variable name and then converted to bytes and hashed.
-Encoded hash is used as a key for on-chain storage.
+Hex-encoded hash is then used as a key in `state` `Dictionary`.
 If one contract has another contract as its field, then both contract names are concatenated and then variable name added to them, converted to bytes and hashed.
-If something is stored in the `Mapping`, then name of the field that is used for `Mapping` in contract `struct` becomes "dictionary" name, and when something is added into `Mapping`, contract name is concatenated with `Mapping` field name ("dictionary" name), converted to bytes and hashed, then the key that user uses to store data in `Mapping` also converted to bytes and added to hash.
-Then hash is encoded and resulted value used as a key name for on-chain `state` `Dictionary` (so it sort of like Redis keys namespaces, but also hashed).
+If something is stored in the `Mapping`, then name of the field that is used for `Mapping` in contract `struct` becomes "dictionary" name, and when something is added into `Mapping`, contract name is concatenated with `Mapping` field name ("dictionary" name), converted to bytes and hashed, then the key that user uses to store the data in `Mapping` also converted to bytes and added to hash.
+Then hash is hex-encoded and resulted value used as a key name for on-chain `state` `Dictionary` (so it sort of like Redis keys namespaces, but also hashed).

-Sources for v0.4.0 can be found [here](https://github.com/odradev/odra/blob/release/0.4.0/odra-casper/shared/src/key_maker.rs#L12) and [here](https://github.com/odradev/odra/blob/release/0.4.0/odra-casper/livenet/src/casper_client.rs#L397).
+Sources of how keys are made for v0.4.0 can be found [here](https://github.com/odradev/odra/blob/release/0.4.0/odra-casper/shared/src/key_maker.rs#L12) and [here](https://github.com/odradev/odra/blob/release/0.4.0/odra-casper/livenet/src/casper_client.rs#L397).

 The problem is that algorithm of keys generation is hidden from the contract developer and is subject to change.
 It makes querying data from chain less straightforward.
-Although it is possible to recreate keys creation in, say, React application (and it was tested and works), algorithm of key creation may change in the future (Odra devs also warns about it).
+Although it is possible to recreate keys creation in, say, React application (and it was tested and worked), algorithm of key creation may change in the future (Odra devs also warn about this possibility).

 From the other side, it is possible to use `getters` in contract `impl` to read values from the contract `struct` fields.
-Odra will generate `Deployer` for each contract and this methods will be available through the contract reference that `Deployer` returns after contract initialization.
+Odra will generate `Deployer` for each contract and "getter" methods will be available through the contract reference that `Deployer` returns after contract initialization.
 Those getters are just wrappers around JSON RPC requests to the node and does not require any gas to be called.
 Now the question is - how to get those getters available for the front-end.

 With current Odra version `0.4.0` there is no out-of-the box solution.
-Current solution was to write simple [web-service](./voting/query-service/) that provides REST API on top of contract "getters".
+Current solution was to write simple [web-service (query-service)](./voting/query-service/) that provides REST API on top of contract "getters".

 Other possible variants:
 - In release `0.6.0` Odra team plans to add [WASM client](https://github.com/odradev/odra/issues/202) which will be auto-generated from the contract getters (or maybe straight from struct fields) and can be run in the browser.